 The term “advertising” can leave a sour taste in our mouths.
 As consumers, we’re learning to block ads, skip commercials, and otherwise tune out advertising messages.
 As marketers and business professionals, we’re faced with the question of how to effectively advertise our business – and make sure we’re spending our ad dollars wisely.

 Done well, paid advertising can generate enormous brand recognition and return on investment.
 When done poorly, however, advertising can be a budget drain.
-When it comes to effective advertising, there’s a lot to learn as these scary – but true – statistics show.
+When it comes to effective advertising and digital marketing, there’s a lot to learn as these scary – but true – statistics show.

 1. Google and Facebook together have more ad revenue than the entire global print and radio industry, combined.
 (Source: Axios, 2017)

 Digital is dominating.
 With the explosion of digital advertising, marketers have long been wondering if traditional advertising is dead.
 While plenty of businesses are still spending money on traditional channels, many are cutting back budgets.
 TV remains the strongest bastion of traditional advertising, but it looks like digital is poised to finally overtake it.

 Distribution of Advertising Spend in the U.S. from 2010-2020